 Go Green In the Kitchen

 5. Make the most of your freezer space.
 Not only is a packed freezer good for saving time, money, and stress when getting meals ready, it’s also a great way to go green and save energy.
-Most people do not realize it takes more energy to cool an empty space, so keep that freezer packed full.
+Most people do not realize it takes more energy to cool an empty space, so keep that freezer full.

 6. When it comes to washing dishes, skip the sink.
 Dishwashers use half the energy, one-sixth of the water, and less soap than washing by hand.